 And then one person punched Wheeler in the shoulder and then fled the scene.

-The reported contact uh was not captured on their end on video tape, but then there was another video posted by another uh apparently an anti-police account, I'm told, claiming that someone assaulted him.
+Portland police, you know, local affiliate were told the local ABC affiliate there, the reported contact was not captured on their end on videotape, but that there was another video posted by another, apparently an anti-police account, I'm told, claiming that someone assaulted him.

 Anyway, the mayoral spokesperson said in a statement that a member of the group started swatting the mayor and made physical contact with him.

-You know, it's sort of like, oh, now all of a sudden it matters because it's the Capitol and it's where the Democrats work, or it's the mayor.
+You know, it's sort of like, oh, now all of a sudden it matters because it's the Capitol and it's where the Democrats work or it's the mayor.

 I don't want this to happen to anybody.